VineetDabholkar2002/BasicAuthentication/README.md

 ### What is bcrypt?

 - **bcrypt** is a password-hashing function designed to securely hash passwords for storage.
-- It employs a strong one-way hashing algorithm, making it computationally intensive and thereby resistant to brute-force attacks.
+- It employs a strong one-way hashing algorithm, making it computationally intensive and hence resistant to brute-force attacks.

 ### How does bcrypt work?

 - It generates a salted hash of the password, making each hash unique and preventing rainbow table attacks.
-- The computational intensity helps mitigate password cracking attempts by slowing down the hashing process.
+- The computational intensity helps to stop any password cracking attempts by slowing down the hashing process.

 ### Why use bcrypt?

-- **Bcrypt's** resistance to brute-force attacks and its adaptive nature (allowing for increasing computational complexity over time) make it a preferred choice for secure password hashing.
+- **Bcrypt's** is vey resistant to brute-force / Dictionary-based attacks and its adaptive nature (can allow increasing computational complexity over time if needed) makes it a preferred choice for secure password hashing.